Budapest 1st constituency

 The 1st constituency of Budapest (Budapesti 01. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 01.
 OEVK.

 Since 2018, it has been represented by Antal Csárdi of the LMP.

 Geography

-The 1st constituency is located in central part of Budapest.
+The 1st constituency is located in the central part of Budapest.

-The constituency borders with 7th constituency to the north, 5th and 6th constituency to the east, 2nd and 3rd constituency to the west.
+The constituency borders the 7th constituency to the north, 5th and 6th constituency to the east, 2nd and 3rd constituency to the west.

 List of districts

 The constituency includes the following municipalities: